 Your field of vision is completely unrestricted with a Bell Custom 500.
 It may not have a full face shield and chin bar, but the trade-off is a complete field of view while you ride.
-You may not even need to turn your head too much as you ride to check lanes before merging or when turning across traffic

 I’d recommend you get yourself a good pair of goggles and a breathable face mask if your bike doesn’t have a windscreen though, as incoming bugs and road grit can leave a lasting impression on your face and eyes.
 The detachable sun visor is also a must for long rides on sunny days, as it makes a big difference in visibility that even a good pair of sunglasses can’t match.

-One of the advantages of a three-quarter helmet is there’s no air vents to generate additional wind noise as you ride.
+One of the advantages of a three-quarter motorcycle helmet is there’s no air vents to generate additional wind noise as you ride.
 That makes for pretty good noise dampening without impeding your hearing as you ride.

 However, don’t forget your earplugs if you have a custom exhaust on your bike, as hearing damage is a real possibility regardless of the style of helmet you wear.

 The trade-off is that wind noise is greatly reduced compared to helmets with variable airflow controls.
 The helmet breathes fine for maintaining a comfortable temperature, but some riders may find it’s not enough for their needs.
-This is an important consideration when deciding on the best helmet for how you ride and what type of riding you do regularly.

 The only independent safety rating this helmet doesn’t have is a SHARP score.
 Otherwise, its certified for use in all 50 US states and Europe.